facebookexperimental/moq-encoder-player/README.md

 [WebWorker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) when it receives and audio chunk it decodes it and it sends the audio PCM samples to the audio renderer.
 `AudioDecoder` does NOT track timestamps on decoded data, it just uses the 1st one sent and at every decoded audio sample adds 1/fs (so sample time).
 That means if we drop and audio packet those timestamps will be collapsed creating A/V out of sync.
-To workaround that problem we calculate all the audio GAPs duration `timestampOffset` and we publish that to allow other elements in the pipeline to have accurate idea of live head position
+To work around that problem we calculate all the audio GAPs duration `timestampOffset` and we publish that to allow other elements in the pipeline to have accurate idea of live head position

 - Receives audio chunk
   - If discontinuity detected (reported by jitter_buffer.js) then calculate lost time by: